Can you take a probiotic while breastfeeding?

 • Probiotics can help to promote good digestive health and support a healthy immune system: During lactation, your body is working overtime to produce healthy breast milk for your baby.
 It's important to replenish your body with good bacteria, vitamins and minerals to take care of yourself and your health while breastfeeding.

 • Probiotics can support a healthy postpartum mood: Some studies suggest that there is a link between your mood changes and your gut microbiome.
-By ensuring your human microbiome is healthy, probiotics can be a way to promote a better mood and even help you navigate medical conditions such as Postpartum Depressive Disorder.
+By ensuring your human microbiome is healthy, probiotics can be a way to promote a better mood.

 What are the possible side effects of taking probiotics while breastfeeding?